Degree in Health Engineering La Salle Campus Barcelona

 3. Exercises (including a practical part) or small directed projects.
 Students (individually or in groups) will deliver a task upon completion.

-1. Continuous assessment:
+1. Continuous assessment (40)

-Evaluation Criteria
+Evaluation Criteria:

 To pass the course, both exams must have a score equal to or greater than 3, and the average of both exams must be equal to or greater than 5.
 If these two requirements are not met, the course will be failed, and the student will have to appear at the second call.
 If the average score of the two exams is equal to or greater than 5, the continuous assessment activities will be included in the final weighted calculation.
 In order to pass the course, the final grade must be equal to or greater than 5.

-In the second examination session, the grades obtained in continuous assessment will be maintained.
+Second call (extraordinary call).
+In the second call, the grades obtained in continuous assessment will be maintained.
 Therefore, students will only have to take the exams.
 Each student may choose whether to take one or both exams, bearing in mind that, as in the first call, in order to pass the course each exam must have a grade equal to or higher than 3, and the average of the exam grades must be equal to or higher than 5.
 Only if these requirements are met will the rest of the continuous assessment activities be considered.
 The criteria to pass the course are the same as in the first session: the final grade, once all continuous assessment activities have been weighted, must be equal to or higher than 5.

-Basic Bibliography
+Basic Bibliography:

 Tortora, G. J., & Derrickson, B. (2018).
 Principios de anatomía y fisiología (15a ed.).
 Editorial Médica Panamericana.